AdityaSharma1000/Apex-Trail-Performance-Analytics-Power-BI-/README.md

 # Apex Trail Performance Analytics Dashboard

 ## 📊 Project Overview
-This repository contains a comprehensive Power BI project designed for **Apex Trail** an imaginable company.
+This repository contains a comprehensive Power BI project designed for **Apex Trail** an imaginable company dealing in different countries with multiple products.
 The goal of this project was to transform raw business data into actionable insights, providing a centralized view of performance metrics, sales trends, and operational efficiency.

 ## 🛠️ Tech Stack & Tools
 *   **Power BI Desktop**: Dashboarding and Data Visualization.